Archetypes

 - Seven Great Demon Lords (M)

 Basically Royal Knights but less bullshit, because it has extremely limited capacity for chip damage and has to bet everything on Ogudomon's finishing blow.
-The best way to survive against it is to either rush it down before it can do anything, which is a reasonable ask given how slowly it plays compared to the current meta, or ensure you always have 8 or more total bodies and security cards, which is a tall order when it deals in lots and lots of removal.
+The best way to survive against it is to either rush it down before it can do anything, which is a reasonable ask given how slowly it plays compared to the current meta, or ensure you always have 8 or more total bodies and security cards, which is relatively easy because despite basically all of its cards being sweeping removal it can really only do one thing per turn.

 - BloomLordmon (G)